RetroReversing/retroReversing/pages/About.md

 ## Site Architecture Advantages
-We are taking advantage of a few of Github's features such as being able to edit un a web browser without checking out the code and live preview before submitting.
+We are taking advantage of a few of Github's features such as being able to edit in a web browser without checking out the code and live preview before submitting.

 The advantages are:
 * Decentralised (anyone can fork and download a local copy of the entire website)